jjmginon9231/login-and-sign-up-form/README.md

 # Login and Sign-Up Form

 This project is a responsive login and sign-up form inspired by CodingLab's Responsive Login and Signup Form tutorial.
-While the design draws inspiration from CodingLab, I've incorporated best practices for HTML and CSS that I learned from Dave Gray's tutorial videos on Semantic HTML Tags, HTML Forms and Inputs, and How to Organize CSS.
+While the design draws inspiration from [CodingLab](https://www.codingnepalweb.com/), I've incorporated best practices for HTML and CSS that I learned from [Dave Gray](https://github.com/gitdagray)'s tutorial videos on HTML, CSS, and JavaScript.

 ## Features